Discover how our understanding of Easter has changed over the past 2000 years.

 Are you curious about the Easter story?

-How can something so violent, strange and joyful be at the heart of two thousand years of human culture?
+How can an act so violent, strange and joyful be at the heart of two thousand years of human culture?

-What did it mean then?
+What did the crucifixion of Jesus mean then?
 What could it mean now?

-Alongside 15 important modern art works that we’re presenting in Llantwit Major this Easter (more info here) which paint the Easter story / Passion of Jesus in a contemporary London setting, we’re also introducing this short, brilliant book by the remarkable scholar John Rogerson called Perspectives on the Passion.
+Alongside 15 important modern art works that we’re presenting in mid-Wales this Easter (more info here) which paint the Easter story in a contemporary London setting, we’re also introducing to Welsh Christian traditions a short, brilliant book by the remarkable scholar John Rogerson called Perspectives on the Passion.
 The book tells how Easter was viewed for the first thousand years of Christian history – and how that view changed for the second thousand years.
-What should we think today?
+It asks the question what should we think of Easter today?

 You can buy it here.